Geoogolla/enterprise-docs/docs/designer-guide/report-designer/compose-report/code-module.md

 3. In the code tab, type the code snippet as shown below.
 The following code example demonstrates the custom function that return the color string, based on the given value range.

     ```basic
-    Public Function GetColor(ByVal TotalSales As Integer) As String
+    Public Function GetColor(ByVal TotalSales As Decimal) As String
         Dim ColorName As String
         If TotalSales > 0 And TotalSales < 1000 Then
             ColorName = "Yellow"